MicrosoftDocs/customer-voice/fp-docs/invite-settings.md

 Let's consider another scenario where you've created a survey to collect feedback about an internal organization event and you want only the people in your organization to respond to the survey.
 To accomplish this, you select the option **Only people in my organization can respond** in the survey settings.
 More information: [Only people in my organization can respond](#only-people-in-my-organization-can-respond)

-Let's now explore the options you can select to define who can respond to a survey, and the options whether to record the respondent's name and/or limit the respondent to submit only one response.
+Let's now explore the options you can select to define who can respond to a survey, and the options for whether to record the respondent's name or limit the respondent to submit only one response.

 ### Anyone with the link can respond

 1. Open the survey for which you want to change survey settings.

-2. Select the **ellipsis** button (...) from the toolbar at the top of the page, and then select **Settings**.
+2. Select the ellipsis button **(...)** from the toolbar at the top of the page, and then select **Settings**.

     > [!div class=mx-imgBorder]
     > ![Settings](media/settings-icon.png "Settings")